SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-02-02-unityuiessentialslaunch.markdown

 <!--EndFragment--><!--EndFragment-->

-&nbsp;

 You can follow me if you wish for news and updates but it is not essential for the comp ![Open-mouthed smile](/Images/wordpress/2015/02/wlEmoticon-openmouthedsmile.png)

-## Each entry above qualifies you for one entry in to the competition,&nbsp; more actions = more chances to win
+## Each entry above qualifies you for one entry in to the competition,  more actions = more chances to win

 > Please make sure you read the full [terms and conditions here](http://bit.ly/Unity3DUIEssentialsCompTandCs), we cannot accept responsibility if you do not follow the rules !

-&nbsp;

 * * *